 We meet for Palm Sunday worship online, socially distant but with an emotional and spiritual connection.
 The Bible message today is about something of the nature of peace, and it’s linked to Misunderstanding Palm Sunday which I wrote and published here a few days ago.
-You can find a PDF handout of this page here.

 We start our worship with Song 365: He is the Lord, and he reigns on high

 They waved palm branches as He passed

 To jeers and mockery;

 To a cross on Calvary.